Fxcilities/python-desktop-app/README.md

 ## Configuration File
 To edit the configuration file, take a look at `javascript/index.js`

-Check all the comments in the file to see where you can customize this
+Check all the comments in the file to see where you can customize everything.

 ## Running the app